SAMMISolutions/SAMMISolutions.github.io/collections/_extensions/kick.md

    - Monitor and manage user bans and unbans

    **Poll Management**
-   - Create and deletes polls, and listen to poll update events to retrieve the current poll information, such as amount of votes
+   - Create and delete polls, and listen to poll update events to retrieve the current poll information, such as amount of votes

    **User and Channel Data Retrieval**
    - Get information about channels, such as the amount of followers